Diffusion-Based Audio Inpainting: IMPROVED CQT-BASED ARCHITECTURE

 \subsubsection{Hyperparameter Specification}

 The architecture of Fig.~\ref{fig:architecture} is designed to work at a sampling frequency of $f_\text{s}=44.1$\;kHz.
 We use a CQT with $B=64$ bins per octave and $N_\text{oct}=8$ octaves.
-The depth of the U-Net matches with the number of octaves, and the feature sizes range from 64 at the top U-Net layers to 256 at the bottom.
-The number of stacked dilated convolutions on each ``ResBlock" ranges from two to eight, with fewer dilations at the shallower layers as they need to cover fewer frequency bins and, thus, a large receptive field is not needed.
+The depth of the U-Net matches the number of octaves, and the feature sizes range from 64 features at the shallower U-Net layers to 256 features at the bottleneck.
+The number of stacked dilated convolutions on each ``Res.~Block" ranges from two to eight, with fewer dilations at the shallower layers since they need to cover fewer frequency bins and, thus, a large receptive field is not needed.
 Because of their quadratic complexity, timewise self-attention is only used at the three deepest layers, where the time resolution has been significantly reduced.
 The total parameter count is 242 million parameters.
-We refer to the public repository for further specifications \footnote{\href{https://github.com/eloimoliner/audio-inpainting-diffusion}{https://github.com/eloimoliner/audio-inpainting-diffusion/tree/main/conf}}.
+We refer to the public repository for further specifications\footnote{\href{https://github.com/eloimoliner/audio-inpainting-diffusion}{https://github.com/eloimoliner/audio-inpainting-diffusion/tree/main/conf}}.

-\section{Evaluation}
+\section{EVALUATION}

-This section evaluates the performance of the proposed method, which we refer to as CQT-Diff+, for inpainting short to middle-sized gaps in musical recordings, until the maximum length of 200\;ms. For comparison, two baselines are considered: \begin{itemize} \item \textbf{Janssen:} A classical inpainting method based on autoregressive modeling \cite{janssen1986adaptive}. \item \textbf{A-SPAIN-L:} A sparsity based method for audio inpainting with dictionary learning \cite{taubock2020dictionary} which is regarded as a state-of-the-art method. \end{itemize}
+The performance of the proposed method, which we refer to as CQT-Diff+, is evaluated for inpainting short to middle-sized gaps in musical recordings, ranging from 25\,ms to 300\,ms. For comparison, two baselines are considered: \begin{itemize} \item \textbf{LPC}: A method based on signal extrapolation using linear predictive coding \cite{kauppinen2002audio}. \item \textbf{A-SPAIN-L:} A sparsity-based method for audio inpainting with dictionary learning \cite{taubock2020dictionary}, which is regarded as a state-of-the-art method for short-gap inpainting. \end{itemize}

 Results of both objective and subjective experiments are reported.
-All experiments use the sample rate of 44.1\;kHz.
+All experiments use the sample rate of 44.1\,kHz.
+In the objective evaluation, we analyze various gap lengths within intervals of 25 ms.